Healthy Eating for Children

 - Make physical activity a part of your family's daily life.
 For example, walk your child to and from school and take a walk after dinner.
 Teach your young child how to skip, hop, dance, play catch, ride a bike, and more.
 Encourage your older child to find his or her favourite ways to be active.

-- Take your child to all recommended well-child checkups.
-You can use this time to discuss with a doctor your child's growth rate, activity level, and eating habits.
+- Take your child to all recommended routine checkups.
+You can use this time to discuss with a doctor or public health nurse your child's growth rate, activity level, and eating habits.

 What causes poor eating habits?